CollaboraOnline/online/dev-notes/locale.md

 ```
 Currently, there is no way to override the chrome language setting to render numbers in our preferred language.
 ```

+## Keyboard shortcuts specific for user locale
+See dev-notes/keyboard-shortcuts.md